 Companies need to digitise and automate their processes to manage all this documented information to meet the demands of ISO 13485 for control and traceability.

-In fact, auditors and regulators are keen on seeing Quality Management Systems that do not impose unnecessary processes because it inflates the risk of the system becoming too unwieldy to use effectively.
+In fact, auditors and regulators are keen on Quality Management Systems that do not impose unnecessary processes because it inflates the risk of the system becoming too unwieldy to use effectively.
 The risk of ‘overprocessing’ can be as dangerous as a lack of control.

 As you consider how to ready your business to gain ISO 13485, look for a partner and a set of digital tools that you can adopt and adapt to fit the way you work.
 You need a system that can act as a robust digital framework for compliance without taking months to implement or stopping your development in its tracks.